Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Introduction

 At macroscopic level, galaxy simulations often model CRs as a fluid and employ approximate prescriptions for the effective scattering rate.
 Modeled as fluids instead of individual kinetic particles, the CR population is characterized by its energy density, momentum flux, and pressure \citep{1982A&A...116..191M, 2008MNRAS.384..251G, 2017MNRAS.465.4500P, 2018ApJ...854....5J, 2019MNRAS.485.2977T, 2019MNRAS.488.3716C}.
 Early simulations at galactic scales typically adopt highly simplified treatment (e.g., constant diffusion or streaming) of CR scattering, generally finding significant dynamical consequences especially in heating and in driving large-scale galactic outflows \citep[e.g.,][]{2008MNRAS.384..251G, 2012A&A...540A..77D, 2012MNRAS.423.2374U, 2013ApJ...777L..38H, 2016ApJ...816L..19G, 2017MNRAS.467..906W, 2018MNRAS.475..570J, 2018ApJ...868..108B, 2019MNRAS.488.3716C, 2019A&A...631A.121D, 2020A&A...638A.123D}, but the results are highly sensitive to the CR prescriptions.
 More recent works start to incorporate more realistic prescriptions of the CR scattering rates based on the CRSI and various damping mechanisms \citep{2021ApJ...922...11A,2024arXiv240104169A}, emphasizing the importance of resolving the multi-phase medium, while current state-of-the-art models are still unable to reproduce all observational constraints from the Galaxy \citep{2021MNRAS.501.4184H}.

 The main motivation of this work is two-fold.
-First, we note that the scattering rates in the self-confinement regime, as calculated from balance between wave growth and damping, are usually obtained under the quasi-linear theory (QLT) as in the aforementioned simulations.
-However, it involves a number of approximations that likely yield results that deviate from the reality, and kinetic simulations are needed to clarify and calibrate these results \cite[e.g.][]{2022ApJ...928..112B}.
-Second, nearly all calculations so far focus on the CRSI \citep[e.g. ][]{2019ApJ...882....3H, 2019ApJ...876...60B, 2019ICRC...36..279H,2024arXiv240604400L}, which indeed likely dominates CR scattering and heating in the general situations \citep{2020ApJ...890...67Z}, but the role CRPAI have not been systematically investigated.
-In this work, we conduct kinetic simulations of the CRPAI, and by balancing wave growth and damping, we aim to calibrate the CR scattering rates from the CRPAI from first principles.
+First, we note that the scattering rates in the self-confinement regime, as calculated from the balance between wave growth and damping, are usually obtained under the quasi-linear theory (QLT) as in the aforementioned simulations.
+However, it involves several approximations that likely yield results that deviate from reality, and kinetic simulations are needed to clarify and calibrate these results \cite[e.g.][]{2022ApJ...928..112B}.
+Second, nearly all calculations so far focus on the CRSI \citep[e.g. ][]{2019ApJ...882....3H, 2019ApJ...876...60B, 2019ICRC...36..279H,2024arXiv240604400L}, which indeed likely dominates CR scattering and heating in the general situations \citep{2020ApJ...890...67Z}, but the role CRPAI have not been systematically investigated. \citet{2018MNRAS.476.2779L} first studied the CRPAI numerically, starting from an initial high anisotropic CR distribution.
+They confirmed the linear growth of the CRPAI, but the wave amplitudes saturate following the isotropization of the CRs, set by the artificial initial condition.
+As one step forward, our recent work \citep{2023MNRAS.523.3328S} considered driving the CRPAI from an initially isotropic CR distribution.
+In this work, we simulate the saturation of CRPAI towards more realistic regimes, by continuously driving the CR anisotropy while incorporating wave damping, ensuring a steady-state balance at saturation.
+By combining kinetic simulations with analytical derivations, we aim to calibrate the CR scattering rates from the CRPAI from first principles.